Philodryas olfersii: Venom

 The secretion that causes death to prey (or injury to bite victims) is produced in the snake's Duvernoy's gland at the rear of the mouth, and ”chewed” into its prey via a grooved tooth; this unique method of envenomation takes considerably more physical effort, from the snake, than it would with a more lethally venomous species (such as vipers, cobras, mambas, etc.).
 The majority of other venomous snakes will deliver one, swift bite of venom (via two frontal fangs, shaped like needles) before retreating and waiting for the venom to take effect on their prey in question.
 In the same way, a rear-fanged snake is less likely to bite a human, because it doesn’t view such a large potential predator as prey, and therefore is less inclined to exert the needed force to envenomate—this does not mean they will NOT bite, it is simply less common in rear-fanged snakes than other, more lethal, species.
 Nevertheless, their venom is myotoxic, causing muscle damage; muscle tissue hemorrhages and becomes necrotic.
 The secretion contains toxins such as serine proteases, metalloproteases, C-type lectins, cysteine-rich secretory proteins, and a C-type natriuretic peptide.
 Since Philodryas olfersii has difficulty in inoculating venom and produces small amounts of venom, accidents by this species are generally not serious, having a protein content of only 932 micrograms, and generally, 75 to 90% of the venom is composed of proteins.
 More recently, there was a severe case for this species, in which the victim let the snake bite for a long time, allowing it to inject a significant amount of venom.
 The symptoms started with a lot of swelling and bruises.
 The accident at first was not taken seriously as bites by Philodryas aren't serious in general.
 At the beginning, the victim only had pain and swelling.
 However, over time, the pain intensified, and the victim reported that she was in severe pain from the fingertip to the chest.
 Examinations showed that the venom caused clotting problems, affected liver enzymes and 50% of the liver.
 Swelling in the two arms was severe, with risk of thrombosis, and fasciotomy or even amputation was almost necessary.

 Parasites

-P. olfersii is host to a newly described species of parasitic protozoan, Caryospora olfersii.
-This snake has also been recorded carrying C. braziliensis.
+Philodryas olfersii is host to a newly described species of parasitic protozoan, Caryospora olfersii.
+This snake has also been recorded carrying C. brasiliensis.

 Subspecies

-Some sources do not recognize any subspecies of P. olfersii.
+Some sources do not recognize any subspecies of Philodryas olfersii.
 However, other sources recognize the following three subspecies, including the nominotypical subspecies: